Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 Gear assets will become significantly more powerful when they are masterpieces, as you may use their abilities more often without degrading the asset.

-Gear assets list a specific resource required to both create and improve them.
-When spending resources to craft while resting, at least one of them needs to be the listed resource for you to attempt the test.
+Gear assets list a specific paraphernalia required to both create and improve them.
+When spending paraphernalia to craft while resting, at least one of them needs to be the listed paraphernalia for you to attempt the test.
-Some gear asset list an additional resource.
-You need one of each resource to create or improve the asset.
-In addition, if an additional resource is listed, it increases the number of resources required for any Craft tests by **1.** This does not increase the crafting test's difficulty, though this does increase the difficulty of tests to buy and sell the gear asset.
+Some gear asset list an additional paraphernalia.
+You need one of each paraphernalia to create or improve the asset.
+In addition, if an additional paraphernalia is listed, it increases the number of paraphernalia required for any Craft tests by **1.** This does not increase the crafting test's difficulty, though this does increase the difficulty of tests to buy and sell the gear asset.

 Rarely, gear assets require another masterpiece quality gear asset to be created.
 The difficulty for the test to create the new asset is the required asset's masterpiece rating, which is lost in the process (on either success or failure).
 If the test was successful, the desired gear asset is created and rating for the newly created asset is the required asset's masterpiece rating.